xcsp3team/results-analyzer/README.md

 ## Frontend part

 It is quite intuitive.
-One the evaluation selected, you can see the results using 3 different pages (details, chart, comparison).
+Once the evaluation selected, you can see the results using 3 different pages (details, chart, comparison).
 You can select/deslected some solvers.
-You can also filters benchmarks using different kinds of filtering.
+You can also filter benchmarks using different kinds of filtering.

 An helping page can give you additional information.